kontaktar/www/README.md

 ### LOGIN

 - Fetch `userData` from db with `GetUserByPhoneNumber`
-- TODO: Limit callability : `GetUserByPhoneNumber` should make sure that `AuthUser`, `window.confirmationResult`and/or `additionalUserInfo` is matching the user calling the endpoint.
-(Verify token, see TODO section above).
-  (The token is also in `UserSessionStorage`)
 - use `userData` to call `login` endpoint called with firebase token Authorization header
-- iron-session set.
+- `iron-session` set.
   - `updateAuthState` with `isLoggedIn` flag and `userData` object.
-- endpoint adds to iron-session info about the user + db set.
+- endpoint adds to `iron-session` info about the user + db set.
 - route pushed to `profile`

 ### LOGOUT